-School composition 'effects' linked to this segregation between schools appear once individual variation has been accounted for, and when the school average prior attainment or pupil background is still linked to individual pupil attainment.
+School composition "effects" linked to this segregation between schools appear once individual variation has been accounted for and when the school average prior attainment or pupil background is still linked to individual pupil attainment.
 This composition effect might suggest that pupils in very disadvantaged schools do much worse than expected.
 If accepted, this has implications for policies on allocating school places.
-Composition effects appear stronger where the sorting of pupils into different tracks by ability is stronger (Danhier 2017).
+Composition effects appear stronger where the sorting of pupils into different tracks by ability is stronger (Danhier, 2018).

-However, much of the literature suggests that composition effects are small to non-existent (Gorard 2006a).
-Relative attainment between stages of schooling is very stable over a pupils' school career, even when their home and SES background changes.
-There is therefore a high correlation between pupils' school grades in successive years, and this means there should be little scope for strong composition 'effects' (Marks 2018).
+However, much of the literature suggests that composition effects are small to nonexistent (Gorard, 2006a).
+Relative attainment between stages of schooling is very stable over a pupils' school career, even when their home and socioeconomic status (SES) background changes.
+There is, therefore, a high correlation between pupils' school grades in successive years, and this means there should be little scope for strong composition "effects" (Marks, 2018).

-There is a reported danger of under- or over-estimating school compositional effects due to measurement error, making them appear as phantom results (Televantou et al. 2015).
-Pupil-level measurement error can produce spurious school-level compositional effects.
-As pupil data becomes less reliable it picks up less of the variation in outcomes, but the aggregate school figures are more tolerant and so now pick up some of that variation (Gorard 2006b).
-Perry (2018) suggests adjusting regression models of school performance for the average school outcomes, and demonstrates why - based on value-added analyses in England over time.
-In years when VA models were corrected for school-level outcomes then the correlation between VA and raw scores was lower, as it should be.
-Otherwise it was high at 0.7 or more, meaning that value-added was not an independent estimate of progress made by pupils.
-As with improved measures of disadvantage (above), this has implications for measuring the supposed performance of schools net of their pupil intake, and for claims about the superiority of different types of schools in England such as Academies, Free schools, faith-based and grammar schools.
+There is a reported danger of under- or overestimating school compositional effects due to measurement error, making them appear as phantom results (Televantou et al., 2015).
+Pupil-level measurement error can produce spurious schoollevel compositional effects.
+As pupil data become less reliable, it picks up less of the variation in outcomes, but the aggregate school figures are more tolerant and so now pick up some of that variation (Gorard, 2006b).
+Perry (2018) suggests adjusting regression models of school performance for the average school outcomes and demonstrates why-based on value-added analyses in England over time.
+In years when value-added (VA) models were corrected for school-level outcomes, then the correlation between VA and raw scores was lower, as it should be.
+Otherwise it was high at .7 or more, meaning that value-added was not an independent estimate of progress made by pupils.
+As with improved measures of disadvantage (above), this has implications for measuring the supposed performance of schools net of their pupil intake and for claims about the superiority of different types of schools in England, such as Academies, Free schools, and faith-based and grammar schools.

-Regional comparisons
+Regional Comparisons

-In England, policy-makers frequently make comparisons between school outcomes in different regions, and use these to direct policy and funding.
-For example, the former Chancellor George Osborne and the former Chief Inspector of Schools in England Michael Wilshere have both stated that attainment at age 16 is too low in the North of England (The Guardian 2017).
+In England, policy makers frequently make comparisons between school outcomes in different regions, and use these to direct policy and funding.
+For example, the former Chancellor George Osborne and the former Chief Inspector of Schools in England Michael Wilshere have both stated that attainment at age 16 is too low in the North of England (Holliday, 2017).
 According to Ofsted, there are more than twice as many secondary schools judged inadequate in the North and Midlands compared with the South and East.
-Such claims influence policy in and beyond education, including whether to improve transport links in the North (Financial Times 2016).
-According to the CBI (employers' federation), ensuring that pupils get good GCSE or equivalent qualifications would be the most effective way of tackling productivity differences across the UK, rather than prioritising faster road and rail links in the Midlands and north of England as the government had planned to do.
-This has led to demands that schools in low attaining areas like the North of England should improve so that they are not letting their pupils down.
-A frequently used example of how to do this is the London Challenge, which was supposedly successful in raising the attainment of poor pupils even in heavily disadvantaged authority areas (Hutchings et al. 2012).
+Such claims influence policy in and beyond education, including whether to improve transport links in the North (Bounds & Tighe, 2016).
+According to the Confederation of British Industry (CBI, an employers' federation), ensuring that pupils get good General Certificate of Secondary Education (GCSE) or equivalent qualifications would be the most effective way of tackling productivity differences across the United Kingdom, rather than prioritizing faster road and rail links in the Midlands and North of England as the government had planned to do.
+This has led to demands that schools in low-attaining areas like the North of England should improve so that they are not letting their pupils down.
+A frequently used example of how to do this is the London Challenge, which was supposedly successful in raising the attainment of poor pupils even in heavily disadvantaged authority areas (Hutchings, Greenwood, Hollingworth, Mansaray, & Rose, 2012).